What Are People Analytics Tools?

-Explore the analytics platforms available.
-Research people analytics tools and platforms, trialling and experimenting with different products.
+Explore the analytics platforms available - Research people analytics tools and platforms, trialing and experimenting with different products.
 The tools allow you to book demos, so you can test out the software and get a sense of how well it would serve your business needs.

-Create an action plan.
-Form a plan outlining the data you will collect, your business goals and how you will use the data to inform operations in order to reach them.
-Having an outline of direction and action options helps keep focus within your HR department, and allows stakeholders to have foresight of, and time to understand, any future changes to working practice.
+Create an action plan - Form a plan outlining the data you will collect, your business goals, and how you will use the data to inform operations to reach them.
+Having an outline of direction and action options helps keep focus within your HR department, and allows stakeholders to have the foresight of, and time to understand, any future changes to working practice.

-Review the data.
-Analytics platforms need to be actively and regularly engaged with in order to be beneficial.
-View, analyse and consider the implications of the data you have collected.
+Review the data - Analytics platforms need to be actively and regularly engaged with to be beneficial.
+View, analyze and consider the implications of the data you have collected.

-Sense check the information.
-While collected and aggregated automatically via your chosen digital platform, people analytics data still needs minds to turn the data into productive action.
-You will need to assess the data quality, approach it within context and critically decide how it should inform action.
+Sense check the information - While collected and aggregated automatically via your chosen digital platform, people analytics data still needs minds to turn the data into productive action.
+You will need to assess the data quality, approach it within the context and critically decide how it should inform action.